johnlawless-idha/zoom_api_access/dictionary.md

 ## Numbered columns - Quality metrics

 - each metric listed below will have 12 columns of data for each user; 6 columns each for an input metric (quality of data sent to zoom from user) and 6 columns for output metric (quality of data received by user).
+An example would be "audio_input_bitrate_min_0" to denote the audio bitrate input quality of user 0.

 - Three columns for each are the minimum value for a session, the average value across the session, and the maximum value recorded for the session.